Is the Austin Chess Club the original Austin Chess Enterprises under a new directorship?

 No, the Austin Chess Club is a new organization started in late 2005 by Peter Kappler, Drew Sarkisian, Michael Simpson and Josh Newsham.
 The current directors include Drew Sarkisian, Peter Kappler and Lori Balkum (who is also the club's most senior USCF tournament director).
 Austin Chess Enterprises lives on through the efforts of Gary Gaiffe and Lori Balkum who run the G/10 Monday night events at the Dobie Food Court on U.T. campus.
 The Austin Chess Club was formed to meet the needs of players seeking to play more serious, USCF-rated chess on a regular basis.

-The club meets weekly on Sunday nights.
-Club doors open at 6:00pm; registration closes at 6:25pm sharp (well, OK, we try to do this, but often we have a line of folks registering at 6:30pm).
-The club stays open until the final game is finished or the last Club officer leaves, whichever is later (typically 11:00-11:30pm).
+The club meets weekly on Saturdays.
+Club doors open at 3:00pm; registration closes at 3:45pm sharp (well, OK, we try to do this, but often we have a line of folks registering at 4:00).
+The club stays open until 9:00pm.

 What kind of events does the club run?

-Our main events are 4-round swisses (1 game per week) played at either at a 30/90 G/60 time control, or G/90 with 1 minute inc. per move time control.
-In between each 4-week tournament, typically we run a one-night, 5-round G/15 blitz event which may or may not be a USCF-Quick-rated event (we always post on the web site whether or not these events are rated).
+Our main events are 3-round swisses (1 game per week) played at either at a G/90 with 30 second increment per move time control.
+In between each 3-week tournament, typically we run a one-night Quick-chess (G/15, G/24) event, which may (or may not) be a USCF Quick-rated event.

 One of the main goals of the Club is to provide an environment where all players may enjoy themselves, playing against the strongest appropriate competition.
 Many of the stronger players do not have anything to gain from playing down 400-500 points for 1 or 2 rounds of a 4 round event.
 We appreciate the fact that it's exciting to play against only the strongest competition; this holds for the higher-rated members of the organization as well as the lower-rated members.